 The data in this LRFP feeds directly into Tacoma Power's Strategic Plan.
 The picture on the right is our Strategy Map - a high level summary of our Strategic Plan.
 In that plan, we are working on executing strategies we believe will help us reduce future rate increases.
-Two of the objectives that directly relate to these strategies involve optimizing wholesale revenue and maintaining our financial strength.
-The Strategic Plan will be updated in the beginning of 2020.
+A few of the objectives that directly relate to these strategies are Optimize Wholesale Revenue and Maintain Our Financial Strength.
+The Strategic Plan will be updated in the second half of 2019.